Winemaking: Crushing and primary (alcoholic) fermentation

 Red wines are produced by destemming and crushing the grapes into a tank and leaving the skins in contact with the juice throughout the fermentation (maceration).
 It is possible to produce white (colorless) wines from red grapes by the fastidious pressing of uncrushed fruit.
 This minimizes contact between grape juice and skins (as in the making of Blanc de noirs sparkling wine, which is derived from Pinot noir, a red vinifera grape).

+An alternative method to maceration is hot press or thermovinification.
+In this practice, winemakers heat up the grapes to extract the juice rather than pressing using a pressure method.
+The temperature and time ranges depending on the grape variety and preferences of the winemaker.
+In addition to extracting the juice, this method is sometimes referred to as pre-fermentation maceration as it extracts tannins and pigment from the skins.
+As a result this is applicable to red grape varieties that would otherwise undergo traditional maceration.

 Most white wines are processed without destemming or crushing and are transferred from picking bins directly to the press.
 This is to avoid any extraction of tannin from either the skins or grapeseeds, as well as maintaining proper juice flow through a matrix of grape clusters rather than loose berries.
 In some circumstances winemakers choose to crush white grapes for a short period of skin contact, usually for three to 24 hours.
 This serves to extract flavor and tannin from the skins (the tannin being extracted to encourage protein precipitation without excessive Bentonite addition) as well as potassium ions, which participate in bitartrate precipitation (cream of tartar).
 It also results in an increase in the pH of the juice which may be desirable for overly acidic grapes.
 This was a practice more common in the 1970s than today, though still practiced by some Sauvignon blanc and Chardonnay producers in California.

 In the case of rosé wines, the fruit is crushed and the dark skins are left in contact with the juice just long enough to extract the color that the winemaker desires.
 The must is then pressed, and fermentation continues as if the winemaker was making a white wine.